GenesysPureEngagePremise/cassandra-es-index/README.md

 ```

 It is very important to get the mapping right before starting production.
 Reindexing a large table will take a lot of time and will put
 significant load on Cassandra and Elasticsearch.
+You'll need to check Cassandra logs for errors in your ES mapping.
+Make sure to escape
+single quotes (') by doubling them in the JSON options provided to the CREATE INDEX command.

 ## Index Configuration
 Below are all options related to the configuration of ElasticSearch index.